|

 HMS

-feet long, 27 feet wide.
-She was armed with two long
+feet long, 27 feet wide and armed with two long

 six-pounders, eight twenty-four pounders, and two